 For O2O\textsubscript{on} (Online-to-Online), source and target markets operate concurrently; transfer is repeated at the \emph{start of every episode}, ensuring that incoming source data continuously guide the target-market prices.
 Let the time horizon be partitioned into episodes $m=1,2,\dots,M$ with lengths $\ell_m = 2^{\,m-1}$ (so that $\sum_{m=1}^{M}\ell_m \approx T$ and $M = \lceil\log_2 T\rceil$).
 At the \emph{start} of each episode the algorithm (i) fits or debiases a demand estimator using all data collected in the \emph{preceding} episode, and (ii) fixes the resulting pricing rule for the next $\ell_m$ periods.
 Because episode length doubles, parameter updates occur only $\calO(\log T)$ times, yet the cumulative sample size entering each update grows geometrically, guaranteeing progressively tighter confidence bounds and the desired $O(\mathrm{polylog}\,T)$ regret.

-Both algorithms share a common two-step \emph{bias-corrected aggregation} framework and are instantiated for (i) linear utilities, with maximum-likelihood estimation (MLE), and (ii) RKHS utilities, with kernel ridge regression (KRR).
+Both algorithms share a common two-step \emph{bias-corrected aggregation} pipeline and are instantiated for (i) linear utilities, with maximum-likelihood estimation (MLE), and (ii) RKHS utilities, with kernel logistic regression (KLR).
 Pseudocode is given in Algorithms~\ref{algo:general-f2o} (O2O\textsubscript{off}) and~\ref{algo:general-o2o} (O2O\textsubscript{on}); estimation details appear in Algorithms~\ref{algo:mle} and~\ref{algo:krr}.

-\textbf{Comparison between O2O\textsubscript{off} and O2O\textsubscript{on}.} When source streams remain active, each episode~$m$ recomputes an aggregate estimator $\hat{\mathring g}^{(\mathrm{ag})}_m$ from the \emph{preceding} episode’s source data and debiases it using the matching target observations to form $\hat{\mathring g}^{(0)}_m$.
+\textbf{Comparison between O2O\textsubscript{off} and O2O\textsubscript{on}.} When source streams remain active, each episode~$m$ recomputes an aggregate estimate $\hat{\mathring g}^{(\mathrm{ag})}_m$ from the \emph{preceding} episode’s source data and debiases it using the matching target observations to form $\hat{\mathring g}^{(0)}_m$.
 This persistent adaptation leads to provably faster regret decay compared to O2O\textsubscript{off}.
 In contrast, O2O\textsubscript{off} employs phased transfer only during initial episodes, resulting in asymptotic regret growth rates that eventually match single-market learning, though with improved constants during the transfer period.

 Empirically, O2O\textsubscript{on} achieves flatter regret trajectories with consistently lower cumulative regret (Figures~\ref{fig:regret-linear-on} and~\ref{fig:regret-rkhs-on}).
 O2O\textsubscript{off} shows parallel regret growth to single-market baseline in later stages (Figures~\ref{fig:regret-linear-off} and~\ref{fig:regret-rkhs-off}), confirming our theoretical analysis.
 However, we still observe a \emph{jump-start} benefit in O2O\textsubscript{off} during early stages, ultimately translating to significantly lower overall regret compared to the single-market baseline.